alexander-schranz/twig-for-react-devs/README.md

 This way we created a reusable base which can be used in all components again.

-### Base Template (Twig)
+### Base Template (Twig 🌱)

-To implement the same as we did above we need to create the following in our twig structure.
-As twig is server rendered by PHP in Symfony we will create the `base.html.twig` which will contain the html which was in react rendered by `index.html` and `Base.js`.
+To implement the same as we did above we need to create the following in our Twig structure.
+As Twig is server rendered by PHP in Symfony we will create the `base.html.twig` which will contain the html which was in react rendered by `index.html` and `Base.js`.